cavalle/steak_is_a_scam/steak/steak.md

 <h2>What about <em><u>starting</u></em> a new book every week?</h2>

 <!SLIDE>
-.notes That's something that I could do.
+.notes That's something I could do.
 Would it make any sense?

 # Yes we can